mikaws/pokedex-app/README.md

 ### Development

-- Run the follow command:
+- Run the follow command to build and start your local server:
 ```bash
  sudo docker-compose up -d --build
 ```
 - Access http://localhost:8080

-- To stop, run the follow command:
+- To stop and remove the images and containers, run the follow command:
 ```bash
  sudo docker-compose down -v --rmi local --remove-orphans
 ```